What is disturbing the peace?

 What sort of conduct constitutes disturbing the peace?

 Disturbing the peace charges in most states require that the person’s conduct be willful or have an otherwise malicious purpose.
 Willful conduct means that the person’s actions were done with intent, or on purpose.
-For example, a person can be charged with disturbing the peace when he is protesting during an unlawful protest, involved in a domestic dispute or battery, fighting or challenging someone to fight in public, or using language intended to incite violence.
+For example, a person can be charged with disturbing the peace when he is protesting at an unlawful assembly, involved in a domestic dispute or battery, fighting or challenging someone to fight in public, or using language intended to incite violence.

 Seemingly innocent but annoying conduct can also be grounds for a disturbing the peace arrest if the person has notice of his disruptive behavior and refuses to cease.
 In other words, when a person refuses to change his behavior after fair warning, he may be charged with disturbing the peace.